Whisky-App/whisky-book/src/game-support/trackmania.md

 > - The game is working nicely on a Macbook air M2 with 8 Gigabytes of RAM.

 > [!WARNING]
+> - To fix Ubisoft Connect, you will need to set Windows version to 7.
-> - To fix steam updating, follow this link [ici](https://docs.getwhisky.app/steam.html)
+> - To fix Steam updating, follow this link [ici](https://docs.getwhisky.app/steam.html).

 {{#template ../templates/steam.md id=2225070}}